Ferry

 • Bruges tourist boats

-The first tourist boat was placed by crane into the Dijver canal in Bruges in 2019 and since then five more have started operating in the UNESCO World Heritage City....
+The first tourist boat was placed by crane into the Dijver canal in Bruges in 2019 and since then twelve more have started operating in the UNESCO World Heritage City....

 • GULL – HAMBLE/WARSASH FERRY